Varroa mite – frequently asked questions

 We continue to ask beekeepers to submit all test results on BeeMAX.

-If you require advice or support with Varroa surveillance or entering your results, please contact a Victorian Bee Biosecurity Officer on 136 186 or honeybee.biosecurity@agriculture.vic.gov.au.
+For advice or support with Varroa surveillance or entering your results, please contact a Victorian Bee Biosecurity Officer on 136 186 or honeybee.biosecurity@agriculture.vic.gov.au.

 Australian Pesticide and Veterinary Medicines Authority (APVMA) permits are now in place for legal use of Varroa mite treatments in Victoria.

-The National Varroa Mite training workshops have a strong focus on IPM and how chemical treatments fit into a control strategy.
+The information from the National Varroa Mite training workshops has a strong focus on IPM and how chemical treatments fit into a control strategy.
+Although all 100 workshops have now been delivered, the training material is still available to download.
+The AHBIC website has some useful information on miticide use for your reference.

 AHBIC Varroa Chemical Treatment Table - Australian Honey Bee Industry Council

 The APVMA permits allow these otherwise unregistered products to be used in Australia.
-Chemical users must follow the instructions specified on the relevant APVMA permit.
+Chemical users must follow the instructions on the relevant APVMA permit.
 Once products are registered with the APVMA, they will receive Australian labels which will be available on the PubCRIS database.
 At this time, chemical users must follow the product label.

 State Quarantine Response Team (SQRT)